xrmx/pylokit/README.md

 # pylokit

 A python CFFI wrapper for LibreOfficeKit.
-LibreOfficeKit is available since LibreOffice 4.3.0.
+Tested with both cpython2 and cpython3, need confirmation but should work fine in pypy too.

+## Requirements

+An installation of LibreOffice >= 4.3.0 is required on the same machine

 ## Installation